 For those who are interested in the best tall riding boots, the Stuart Weitzman Tall Riding Boot is definitely an industry classic.
-This tall riding boot has a shaft that measures 21.5 inch from the arch.
-If that is not tall enough for you, than we don’t know what is.
-Stuart Weitzman is clearly a top name brand in the fashion world and have unrivaled reliability, durability, and comfort.
+This tall riding boot has a shaft that measures 21.5 inches from the arch.
+If that is not tall enough for you then we don’t know what is.
+Stuart Weitzman is clearly a top-name brand in the fashion world and has unrivaled reliability, durability, and comfort.

 #2.Frye Dorado Lug Tall Riding Boot

 Next up, we have the Frye Dorado Lug Tall Riding Boot, which is the best tall riding boot for those who have plenty of money to spend and really just want high quality.
 Fyre is obviously a very nice brand name that has been in this industry for a very long time.
 This is an imported boot made with 100% genuine leather with a leather and synthetic sole.